 Review: I reviewed the DWISS RC-1 here.

 Where to buy: DWISS’ web-store.
-DWISS is also a partner of Wahsoshiok – readers enjoy a whooping 20% off all DWISS watches on their web-store!
+DWISS is also a partner of Wah So Shiok – readers enjoy 15% off all DWISS watches on their web-store!
 Just quote “WAHSOSHIOK” to enjoy the discount.

-That wraps up this listicle on premium (S$500-S$1500) watch microbrands!
-The S$500-S$1500 price segment is a tough place to operate in – established watch maisons such as Tissot, Hamilton, Mido, and Seiko offers some absolute stunners at this price point.
-Nevertheless, I sincerely believe that all the aforementioned microbrands above offers something special that differentiates them from their competition – innovative designs, exotic materials, great value, impressive finishing and build quality, etc. I encourage you to take the path less taken, and try a watch from one of these amazing watch microbrands.
+That wraps up this listicle on premium watch microbrands!
+The sub-S$2000 price segment is a tough place to operate in – established watch maisons such as Tissot, Hamilton, Mido, and Seiko all offer some absolute stunners at this price point.
+Nevertheless, I sincerely believe that all the aforementioned microbrands offer something special that differentiates them from their competition – innovative designs, exotic materials, great value, impressive finishing and build quality, etc. I encourage you to take the path less taken, and try a watch from one of these amazing watch microbrands.
 I promise you won’t regret it!

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!